Allsups manager shot, killed during attempted shoplifting

 ROSWELL, N.M.
-(KRQE) – An Allsups convenience store employee is shot and killed trying to stop a shoplifter overnight in Roswell.
+(KRQE) – An Allsups convenience store employee was shot and killed trying to stop a shoplifter overnight in Roswell.
 Three people are in custody including a 16-year-old.

 “Store employee named Micheal Crabtree, he’s 36 years old, and he was found lying in front of the store when officers first arrived,” said Todd Wildermuth spokesperson for the Roswell Police Department.